ellaisys/aws-cognito/README.md

 - Edit User Attributes
 - Reset User Password
 - Confirm Sign Up
+- Easy API Token handling (uses the cache driver)

 ### Disclaimer
-_This package is currently in development and is not production ready._
+_This package is currently in production ready mode with already a few implementations done.
+We would be happy to hear from you, about the defects or new feature enhancements.
+However, this being a free support, we would not be able to commit to support SLAs or timelines._

 ## Installation